 Within 30 days after a meeting, the Chair will promulgate minutes of meetings, including details associated with the decisions and actions.
 Documents will be provided on the MACHC web site.

-Amendments to these terms of reference may be made at any time by concurrence of the participating members.
-MACHC will be informed of any changes made.
+Amendments to these terms of reference may be made at any time after consultation with the participating CBC members by the MACHC conference.